AdobeDocs/genstudio-for-performance-marketing.en/help/user-guide/content/manage-assets.md

 Adobe GenStudio for Performance Marketing [!DNL Content] simplifies and enhances the management of brand-approved assets for use and reuse in your digital marketing journey.

-## Assets gallery
+## Content gallery

-The [!UICONTROL Assets] gallery shows an inventory of approved assets.
-The filter (funnel) icon above the left side of the table opens the **[!UICONTROL Filter]** menu where you can select from many categories to filter the assets shown in the gallery.
-Click the search (magnifying glass) icon to use a keyword to find an asset.
+The gallery shows an inventory of approved assets, experiences, or templates depending on the selected view.
+The filter (funnel) icon above the left side of the table opens the **[!UICONTROL Filter]** menu where you can select from many categories to filter the content shown in the gallery.
+In the _[!UICONTROL Assets]_ view, click the search (magnifying glass) icon to use a keyword to find an asset.

 The following shows a search on the term `dog` in the [!UICONTROL Assets] gallery: